 There is a common belief in society that increasing scientific knowledge implies that Science and Religion are in conflict, that we have outgrown the need for God, and that all questions of importance can only be answered by science.

 In contrast, a conviction has been growing amongst church leaders in Scotland of the need for an informed and respectful dialogue on ‘the Science/God issue’, in which we learn respectfully about scientific questions from scientific experts but also recognise that many aspects of life of great importance to humans lie outside of science.

 We are therefore joining together in an unprecedented way to invite the whole nation to examine the ways in which the contemporary sciences are complementary with or indeed part of an integrated whole with a theistic understanding of life.
 Aptly described as 'Grasping the Nettle' this movement aims to transform the public understanding of the issues at the heart of the Science/God debate.

-Grasping the Nettle (GTN) is People engaged in exploring the evidence for God's existence and Events which facilitate the process.
+Grasping the Nettle (GTN) is people engaged in exploring the evidence for God's existence and Events which facilitate the process.
 The first GTN event was held on 5th June 2014 when almost 200 guests met over dinner in the Thistle Glasgow Hotel.
-The most high-profile event was "In Concert with the Cosmos" held on 7th June 2014 when around 2,000 people gathered at the Clyde Auditorium in Glasgow.
+This was followed by "In Concert with the Cosmos", held on 7th June 2014, when around 2,000 people gathered at the Clyde Auditorium in Glasgow.

 Grasping the Nettle welcomes views that will contribute to respectful dialogue on the subject.
 Visit "Opinions" on our website.